vls-midhuna/Altitude-Adaptation-Monitor-for-Mountaineers-and-Pilots/README.md

 **2. Flash Firmware:** Upload the modular ESP32 code using the Arduino IDE.

-**3. Install Mobile App (optional):** Pair the device with the companion Bluetooth app to view live vitals and export data.
+**3. Start Web Dashboard**: Connect the device to Wi-Fi and access a built-in web server via browser to monitor live vitals and download data logs.

 **4. Calibrate Sensors:** Use known reference values to fine-tune sensor readings for accuracy.